ipclucas/JekyllTest/docs/getting-started/ios.md

 ```

 ### Disconnect Payment Device
-If needed, you can disconnect the payment device at anytime.
-The device need to be connected at all time before, and during a transaction process.
+Now that the transaction is complete you are free to disconnect the payment device if you wish.
+Please note that this should not be called before or during the transaction process.

 ```swift
 self.pEngine!.disconnect()
 ```